 If you are happy and you know it… shake your…

-I am a World Peace Sustainability Clown, and my name is Peacefull.
-I felt inspired to become a clown 11 years ago.
+I am a World Peace Sustainability Clown, and my name is Peacefull or Peace Fool (depends on my mood ha).
+I felt inspired to become a clown.
 I clowned on the streets, hospitals, schools, orphanages, nursing homes, festivals, business meetings, conferences and have given many talks about the the art of clowning and how it naturally links with feelings of peace, joy and love.

 Through the eyes of children, clowns are fun, happy and full of surprises.
 The clown shares with children a magical world where life is full of excitement, joy and hope.